garfix/nli-go/doc/remarks.md

 Only now I completely understand the algorithm, and can I mentally reproduce a parsing process.
 It really is an awesome algorithm, it gets better every year.

+--

+I made a new release: 1.7

+Next up: question number 6:

+    "How many blocks are not in the box?"

+Negation!

+Other sentences with "not":

+* 14: I own block which are not red, but I don't own anything which supports a pyramid
+* 35: is there anything which is bigger than every pyramid but is not as wide as the thing that supports it?

 # 2020-02-11